 An international student is someone who is not a U.S. citizen or a permanent U.S. resident (i.e., those who are visa holders).
 Deferred Action Childhood Arrivals are not considered international students.

-Note: If you are applying for an F-1 student visa, view the current financial requirements to complete the I-20 form upon receiving acceptance from SFA.
+Note for F-1 student visa: If you will need to apply for an F-1 student visa or are transferring to SFA on an F-1 student visa, view the current financial requirements to receive the I-20 form.
 Submission of financial documents is not required before an admission decision is made.

 Applying to SFA: The requirements